Table of Contents

-Tax Deducted at Source or TDS is one of the sources of revenue of the government of India (GOI).
-GOI has made provisions to deduct tax while making specified payments (like Rent, Salary, Commission, Professional fees, etc.) through Income Tax Act.
+Tax Deducted at Source or TDS is one of the source of revenue of government of India (GOI).
+GOI has made provisions to deduct tax while making specified payments (like Rent, Salary, Commission, Professional fees etc.) through Income Tax Act.

 Tax at source is required to be deducted at the time money is credited to the payee’s account or at the time of payment, whichever is earlier.

 The person making such specified payments is liable to deduct the TDS and deposit the same in the exchequer or central government account on or before due date.

 Find below the Due dates of deposit of TDS month wise are summarized in tabular format.